yoavrv/cluster-trisurf/README.md

 TRISURF NG
 ==========
-Modified by Yoav based on Rajkumar's cluster version of Samo and Miha's trisurf-ng
+Modified by Yoav based on Rajkumar's cluster version of Samo and Miha's trisurf-ng followed further developments with Samo, Mitja, Raj, and Shubhadeep

 ### 0. Diff
 --------------